li3287346-cell/softwareTech_1_assignement3/README.md

 Sidebar navigation to browse between charts
 Button highlight showing currently selected chart Dataset summary panel showing key statistics
-Export any chart to a chosen location with one click
+Export any chart to a chosen location

 ## How to Run
-1. Install dependencies with `pip install -r requirements.txt`
-2. Place the dataset inside `data/raw`
+1. Place the dataset inside `data/raw`
-3. Run `python -m src.main` for the full pipleline (stage 1 and stage 3)
+2. Run `python -m src.main` for the full pipleline (stage 1 and stage 3)